-Please read our Frequently Asked Questions (FAQs) document before beginning the online application form.
+Please read our Frequently Asked Questions (FAQs) document and Guidance Notes before beginning the online application form.

 Both Adi and Isca Wittenberg became refugees at the age of 16, when they were forced to flee Nazi Germany.
 Yet both were determined, despite the war and financial struggles, to return to education, obtain degrees and pursue successful careers.